return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/sfc/nic_h.rst

 must_realloc_vis
     Flag: VIs have yet to be reallocated after MC reboot

+must_restore_rss_contexts
+    Flag: RSS contexts have yet to be restored after MC reboot

 must_restore_filters
     Flag: filters have yet to be restored after MC reboot